 Here too you need to set your expectations by asking yourself a few questions: What’s the sales cycle for your business?
 How often do your customers typically change suppliers?
 What market dynamics create the opportunity for you to pitch a prospect who is evaluating new suppliers?

-Today the typical industrial/B2B buyer is over 70 percent of the way through their purchase process before they engage with a sales rep. They’re using professional platforms to evaluate potential suppliers and create their shortlists, then calling or emailing those suppliers on the list.
+Today the typical industrial/B2B buyer is over 70 percent of the way through their purchase process before engaging with a sales rep. They’re using professional platforms to evaluate potential suppliers and create their shortlists, then calling or emailing those suppliers on the list.

 It's critical to do what you can to stay “top of mind” with those buyers throughout their evaluation and shortlisting process.
-The content you provide on your site, and the type of related digital marketing you employ is the key here.
-Content marketing, the use of white papers, blogs, videos and SEO best practices, all are a part of this process.
-Additional options are retargeting and advertising on websites and platforms that cater to the audience segment you are trying to reach.
+The content you provide on your site, and the type of related digital marketing tactics you employ is the key here, like blogs, videos and SEO to get your business in front of buyers ready to purchase.
+Retargeting and advertising on websites and platforms where your buyers are will increase your reach.